cdillond/imgconv/readme.md

 ## Enabling webp encoding
 Imgconv provides *experimental* support for webp encoding via bindings to Google's [libwebp](https://developers.google.com/speed/webp/docs/compiling) C library.
-To use this feature, libwebp must be installed in a standard location and cgo must be enabled.
+To use this feature, libwebp must be installed in a standard location and cgo must be enabled (a C compiler is required for this to work).
 When building imgconv, include `webpenc` as a build tag.
 On Debian-based Linux systems, for example, this can be achieved using the following commands:
 ```bash
 sudo apt install libwebp-dev
 go env -w CGO_ENABLED=1